-Renovated in 2007/8, the North-South combination is a thinking golfer’s course with doglegged fairways and well protected plateau greens setting a reasonably stiff test of golf.
-The more forested East nine holes are a little less demanding, with fewer greenside bunkers, allowing more wayward shots to go unpunished.
+Renovated in 2007/8, the North-South combination was a thinking golfer’s course with doglegged fairways and well protected plateau greens setting a reasonably stiff test of golf.
+The more forested East nine holes were a little less demanding, with fewer greenside bunkers, allowing more wayward shots to go unpunished.

-The most difficult hole on Grand Cypress’s toughest nine, the 432-yard 7th on the North, is a par four that doglegs around a lake to the right, with a long fairway bunker running along the edge of the water.
-Once a pinpoint tee shot has been executed, the approach to the green must be equally precise, especially if the flag is positioned back right of the putting surface, when water must be carried for a second time.
+The most difficult hole on Grand Cypress’s toughest nine, the 432-yard 7th on the North, was a par four that doglegs around a lake to the right, with a long fairway bunker running along the edge of the water.
+Once a pinpoint tee shot had been executed, the approach to the green had to be equally precise, especially if the flag was positioned back right of the putting surface, when water had to be carried for a second time.

 This follows the pattern of many Florida courses of manufactured man-made design features to add some interest.
 There are many challenging shots over / along bodies of water.
 It is a popular resort and a pleasant experience.

 The south course 9 is strong but I agree the North 9 is a little boring flat golf.
 Even so I’d give it 4 stars as it’s overall a good track and an enjoyable play.